NicholasMoser/GNTool/docs/sequence.md

 ![SEQ Editor](/docs/seqeditor.png?raw=true "SEQ Editor")

-To create a new edit, go to `File->New Edit` or on your keyboard hit `Ctrl + N`.
-For your code enter:
+To create a new edit, go to `File->New Edit` or press `Ctrl + N`.

+Here are the fields to fill out for a new code:

 - **Name**: The name/description of your code.
 There is no size limit.
 - **Offset**: Where in the SEQ file to branch from.
+Make sure that it is at the start of an opcode.
-- **Hijacked Bytes Length**: This is how long the branch opcode should be.
+- **Hijacked Bytes Length**: This is how long the branch opcode should be (the branch to your new inserted code).
 It must be a multiple of 4 bytes and a minimum of 8 bytes.
 This is because a [Branch Instruction](https://github.com/NicholasMoser/Naruto-GNT-Modding/blob/master/gnt4/docs/guides/opcode_group/01.md#0132---b) is 8 bytes long (e.g. `01320000 00002310`).
 The reason that more than 8 bytes is allowed here is because SEQ bytecode allows variable length opcodes, so 8 bytes may end in the middle of an opcode.
 By specifying a larger number, padding is inserted to prevent accidentally parsing an opcode in the middle of the opcode.
-- **New Bytes**: The bytecode to insert (in hex).
+- **New Bytes**: The SEQ bytecode to insert (in hex).

-The **Hijacked Bytes** should what bytes will be overriden based on your **Hijacked Bytes Length**.
+The **Hijacked Bytes** show what bytes will be overriden based on your **Hijacked Bytes Length**.
 This will help you make sure you're not ending the branch in the middle of an opcode.
 The **Opcodes** pane on the right side will show the disassembled view of the new bytes you are inserting in the **New Bytes** field.

-When your code is done, hit the **Apply** button or on your keyboard press `Ctrl + X` to apply the code.
+When you are done writing the code, hit the **Apply** button or press `Ctrl + X` to apply the code.
 Once it is applied, you can open the code by double clicking it on the left pane or selecting it and pressing `Ctrl + O`. **Reset Changes** will clear all of the fields.
-To delete a code, right click on it in the left pane and select **Delete Code** or select it and on your keyboard press `Ctrl + D`.
+To delete a code, right click on it in the left pane and select **Delete Code** or select it and press `Ctrl + D`.

 ## Expand SEQ

 This will attempt to open the selected SEQ file with [SEQ Kage](https://github.com/mitchellhumphrey/seq-kage/releases).
-SEQ Kage allows you to expand the SEQ file and add more space near the end of the file to add new bytecode.
+SEQ Kage allows you to expand the SEQ file and add more space near the end of the file to add new SEQ bytecode.